networktocode/workshop-implementing-cicd-documentation/Lab_1_Basic_Git_Operations/README.md

 ![merge_request_2](images/merge_request_2.png)

-We can uncheck the box for deleteing the branch when merged if we want to keep the branch after merge:
+We can uncheck the box for deleting the branch when merged if we want to keep the branch after merge:

 ![merge_request_3](images/merge_request_3.png)